cl7/Sakura-Fly/README.md

 </a>

 Sakura Fly is an iOS action game developed with Apple's native game engine <a href="https://developer.apple.com/spritekit/">SpriteKit</a>.
-Available free on the App Store.
+Sakura Fly is available free on the App Store.

 ## Rule